rafalcode/streeb12days/ep6_geese.md

 speaking a load of toes on a stick is enough to put you off your food

-LK
-it was discovered later wasn't it by Penrose I think who went to your locker that you'd be eating sandwiches that you'd kept for yourself
+**LK:** it was discovered later wasn't it by Penrose I think who went to your locker that you'd be eating sandwiches that you'd kept for yourself

-SA
-yes um I uh I kept a whole stock of food in my locker.
+**SA:** yes um I uh I kept a whole stock of food in my locker.
 Penrose was furious but luckily I was a lot quicker than him because he didn't have enough toes to balance properly and he could scarcely move bod so I trapped him and